marco262/my_wiki/data/dragon_heist/gm_notes/notebook.md

 ## Hidden Calendar items

 ## NPC notes

-Brendaniel is starting to learn Prestidigitation
+Brendaniel is starting to learn Prestidigitation and Mage Hand

 ## Expenses